Why Fonts Matter for Localization, and How to Choose

 How to Choose Fonts for Localized Products

-There is a bit of science when selecting fonts across languages.
-We have to consider the languages we’re supporting, of course.
+There is a bit of science when deciding on what font to use for the localization of a mobile app.
+We have to consider the languages we're supporting, of course.
 Diacritical marks, like accents, also come into consideration.
 Font styles and height come into play as well.
 And we could just do away with all of this multi-font stuff and select one font for all our languages.
-Let’s take a look at these practical criteria for selecting fonts across locales.
+Let's take a look at these practical criteria for selecting fonts across locales.

 One of the first things we need to determine when selecting fonts for our software is the languages we need to cover.
 This seems obvious, yet there is some nuance that can help us when we're selecting our fonts for different locales.